 - Disproportionate Retribution: When Knife comments on Baseball's "fatness", Baseball responds by going insane and punting him with all his strength into the frozen water.

-- Double Knockout: The moment in II II episode 1 when Marshmallow and Fan are hit and when characters are hit in pairs by Microphone's dodgeballs.
+- Double Knockout: Twice in Season 2's first episode - when Marshmallow and Fan are hit, and when characters are hit in pairs by Microphone's dodgeballs.

 - Easy Come, Easy Go: Yin and Yang lose their freedom due to their inability to live alone.